This Is the Scientific Reason Why Couples Get Back Together After a Breakup

 We all know that one couple who is always breaking up just to get back together again.
 It’s enough to make you want to send them a guide to a smarter breakup and end the roller coaster of pain—for everyone involved.
 Yet those wishy-washy romantics often don’t see it as a problem and a new study suggests that it’s because they were ambivalent about breaking up in the first place.
 So it’s like… a breakup that was never really a breakup?

 Conventional wisdom says the best thing to do after a breakup is to steer clear of your old flame but reality proves that many couples will get back together again, sometimes repeatedly.
 In fact, more than a third of all broken-up couples will reunite, with the most popular reason being that they thought the other person may have changed, according to a previous study focusing on married and cohabitating young-adult couples done by Kansas State University However, a series of newer studies, published in Social Psychological and Personality Science, found that the reasons for getting back together among young-adult couples were more varied.
 Answers ranged from optimism that things will be different this time, an emotional investment in the relationship, a feeling of family duties, or a fear of the uncertainty of what would happen next.
 Two-thirds of respondents said they wanted to get back together because of the intimacy and dependence they had developed with their partner over time.
+Here are clear signs you’re in a codependent relationship.

 On the other hand, people who wanted to break up for good said it was due to emotional distance, a breach of trust, frequent fighting, or a general feeling of incompatibility.
 And more than a third—38 percent—wanted to leave due to cheating.
 Yet despite all these excellent reasons to leave, half of those considering leaving still had mixed feelings about hitting the road—which makes sense considering about 50 percent of separated couples will get back together again.
+(Be sure your partner isn’t micro-cheating before getting back together, though.)

 The study also put another common argument to rest: The breakup feels harder for the person doing the dumping than the one being dumped.
 Why?
 The one who initiates the breakup has to deal with most of the doubt as to whether it was the right choice or not.